-The political and macroeconomic outlook appears generally positive under the new administration in the U.S. Expected further increases in the Federal Funds rate will translate relatively quickly into higher income for the Company due to the floating rate balance sheet investments and the short duration of the marketplace loan assets.
-As interest rates rise, the Company's increased allocation to balance sheet deals with first loss protection and significant excess spread provides insulation from any potential deterioration in currently benign credit conditions.
+Further rate increases, which are expected in the U.S. during the year, will continue to translate into increased income for the Company due to the floating rate balance sheet investments and the short duration of the marketplace loan assets.
+As at 31 December 2017, the Company reported an unlevered weighted average yield on the balance sheet investments of 13.29% in the monthly newsletter.
+The increase in LIBOR from the prevailing rates from 31 December 2016 to 31 December 2017 accounted for an increase in 0.40% of the unlevered weighted average yield.
+As interest rates continue to increase, the Company's continued focus on balance sheet deals, with first loss protection and significant excess spread, provides insulation from any potential deterioration in currently benign credit conditions.